Logo of Delegation of German Industry and Commerce for Eastern Africa

 • News

-AHK Eastern Africa - Delegation of German Industry and Commerce for Eastern Africa launched the new Baeline Study on the WEEE Value Chain in Kenya at Hyatt Place & Hyatt House Nairobi Westlands.
+AHK Eastern Africa - Delegation of German Industry and Commerce for Eastern Africa launched the new Baseline Study on the WEEE Value Chain in Kenya at Hyatt Place & Hyatt House Nairobi Westlands.
 The study, commissioned by Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection BMUKN through AHK Eastern Africa under the framework of the Export Initiative Environmental Protection, maps out current actors, challenges, and business opportunities in the sector.

 WEEE Value Chain in Kenya